-The Destiny 2 Beta is almost here, and you need to have your Xbox One or PS4 ready to get the most out of it.
+The Destiny 2 Beta is almost here, and you need to have your Windows PC ready to get the most out of it.

 Activision and Bungie revealed the beta when Destiny 2 pre-orders began.
 We’ve seen some of the game’s features in trailers and videos, but users at home haven’t been able to play yet.
 That’s what this testing period is for.
-You can experience the game’s first story mission and explore its multiplayer experience on your Xbox One and PS4 before the game launches on September 6th.
+You can experience the game’s first story mission and explore its multiplayer experience on your Windows PC before the game launches on October 24th.

 Don’t wait until the last-minute.
 Prepare for the Destiny 2 Beta now with these tips.